AGuyNamedDJ/Jamal-Backend/README.md

 This directory includes all the files related to the database.
 It contains the database configuration files and SQL scripts for creating and seeding the database.

     -- appointments.js
+        1. Imports:
+            - The PostgreSQL database client is imported from the index file.
+        2. Create Appointment:
+            - Inserts a new appointment into the database using userId, serviceId, renterId, appointmentDate, and appointmentEndDate.
+        3. Get All Appointments:
+            - Retrieves all appointments present in the database.
+        4. Get Appointment by ID:
+            - Fetches a particular appointment using its ID.
+        5. Update Appointment:
+            - Updates a specific appointment in the database using id, userId, serviceId, renterId, appointmentDate, appointmentEndDate, and status.
+        6. Delete Appointment:
+            - Removes a specific appointment from the database using its ID.
+        7. Exports:
+            - The functions are exported for use in other modules.

     -- favorites.js
+        1. Imports:
+            - Client for PostgreSQL database interaction is imported from the index file.
+        2. Create Favorite:
+            - Adds a new favorite to the database using user_id, service_id, and renter_id.
+        3. Get All Favorites:
+            - Fetches all the favorites from the database.
+        4. Get Favorite by ID:
+            - Retrieves a specific favorite using its ID.
+        5. Delete Favorite:
+            - Deletes a specific favorite from the database using its ID.
+        6. Exports:
+            - Exports all the functions for use in other modules.

     -- franchiseLocations.js
+        1. Imports:
+            - Imports the client from the index file for PostgreSQL database interaction.
+        2. Create Franchise Location:
+            - Creates a new franchise location in the database with information including name, address, city, state, zip code, country, phone number, business hours, email, and additional info.
+        3. Get All Franchise Locations:
+            - Fetches all franchise locations from the database.
+        4. Get Franchise Location by ID:
+            - Fetches a specific franchise location from the database using its ID.
+        5. Get Franchise Location by Name:
+            - Fetches a specific franchise location from the database using its name.
+        6. Update Franchise Location:
+            - Updates a specific franchise location in the database using its ID and the fields to be updated.
+        7. Delete Franchise Location:
+            - Deletes a specific franchise location from the database using its ID.
+        8. Exports:
+            - Exports all the functions to be used in other modules.

     -- index.js
+        1. Imports:
+            - Incorporates the dotenv module for environment variable management and the pg module for PostgreSQL interactions.

+        2. Establish a client/DB connection:
+            - Sets up a new PostgreSQL client using either the database URL from the environment variables or a default local URL.

+        3. Exports:
+            - Exports the PostgreSQL client for use in other modules.

     -- messages.js
+        1. Requires:
+            - Imports the client from the index module.
+        2. Method: createMessage:
+            - Asynchronously creates a new message.
+        3. Method: getAllMessages:
+            - Retrieves all messages from the database.
+        4. Method: getMessagesByUserId:
+            - Fetches all messages associated with a specific user ID.
+        5. Method: updateMessage:
+            - Updates a specified message in the database.
+        6. Method: deleteMessage:
+            - Removes a specific message from the database using its ID.
+        7. Exports:
+            - The script exports the functions for creating, retrieving, updating, and deleting messages.

     -- notifications.js
         1. Requires: